 Outside Aid Resources

-Should any new resources become available, the learner is required to report this fact.
-Withholding or concealing information about these resources may constitute fraud, as the learner would be receiving financial aid to which he or she is not entitled.
+Should any new resources become available, the student is required to report this new information.
+Withholding or concealing information about these resources may constitute fraud, as the student would be receiving financial aid to which he or she is not entitled.

 Treatment of Unofficial Withdrawals